Exploring the Pacific Northwest with ROAMERICA

 Oregon and the Pacific Northwest has been on our “must-see” list for a long time, so when our friends moved to Portland, it seemed like we finally had a perfect excuse to make the trip!
-When Bryce and Paul announced that they had purchased a campervan on the west coast, we got serious with our planning and started brainstorming ideas about how to make a road trip happen.
-Evan came across the campervan rental company ROAMERICA and, after perusing their website, we were sold!
+When Bryce and Paul announced that they had purchased a campervan on the West Coast, we got serious with our planning and started brainstorming ideas about how to make a road trip happen.
+Evan came across the campervan rental company ROAMERICA and, after perusing their website, we were sold and headed out to explore the Pacific Northwest!

 Day 1 – Portland to Cape Lookout (OR)